outrunnl/dbcollect/README.md

 _dbcollect_ is a metadata collection tool for Oracle databases.

-The main part is a Python tool that collects various system files and the output of some commands, as well as AWR or Statspack reports for each database instance, and other database information.
+It is written in Python, and collects various OS configuration files and the output of some system commands, as well as AWR or Statspack reports for each database instance, and other database information.

 The results are collected in a ZIP file named (default):